Daniel Ellensohn: Club career

+Ellensohn won the Chatham Cup with University Mt Wellington in 2003 vs Melville - the same year he was named Northern Football young player of the year.

 International career

 Ellensohn has made a solitary appearance for the New Zealand All Whites as a substitute in the 2010 FIFA World Cup qualifier against Vanuatu on 17 November 2007.
 He was included in the New Zealand squad for the football tournament at the Summer Olympics in Beijing, where they competed against hosts China, Brazil and Belgium.
 Ellensohn scored the only goal in New Zealand U-23 historic 1–0 win over Chile, in Wellington, New Zealand on 4 July 2008, which tied the series 1-1.